 The Chipping community energy project

-Prospus Group will be investigating and progressing an innovative solution of capturing ground source heat in localised shared cluster energy networks operating at ground (ambient) temperature.
+Prospus Group have investigated an innovative solution of capturing ground source heat in localised shared cluster energy networks operating at ground (ambient) temperature.
 The shared ambient loop will be connected to ground source heat pumps in the individual dwellings, and where appropriate supported by solar generation.
 The ability to develop these small shared ambient loop offers a more cost effective and efficient heat solution for villages like Chipping, helping to make energy more affordable.

 The project has the following primary aims: